michaeldahl/michaeldahl.github.io/_pages/cv.md

 Services
 ======
-* Member of the Independent Research Council | Social Science, 2013–-present
+* Member of the Independent Research Council, Social Science, 2013–-present
   * Chair of Economics Section, 2014-–2015
 * Member of the PhD Council, Department of Management, 2016–-2017
 * Member of the Board of Directors, DRUID, 2006–2015